ammarhakim/ammar-simjournal/source/pn/pn1/pn1-on-lang-longevity.rst

 control structures and iterators over data-structures efficiently.

 Fortran and APL family of languages also have had significant longevity.
-Again, this is as multi-dimensional array manipulations that lie at the heart of Fortran and APL, are fundamental when mathematics is performed on a computer.
+Again, this is as multi-dimensional array manipulations, that lie at the heart of Fortran and APL, are fundamental when mathematics is performed on a computer.
 APL family of languages (and its descendants like `J <https://www.jsoftware.com/#/>`_), in